puppeteer/puppeteer/docs/guides/page-interactions.md

 ## waitForSelector

 [`waitForSelector`](https://pptr.dev/api/puppeteer.page.waitforselector/) is a
-lower-level API compared for locators that allows waiting for an element to be available in DOM.
+lower-level API compared to locators that allows waiting for an element to be available in DOM.
 It does not automatically retry the action if it fails and requires manually disposing the resulting ElementHandle to prevent memory leaks.
 The method exists on the Page, Frame and ElementHandle instances.